j-hedtke/cs221-229/README.md

 After that you will be able to run calculations using BERT service (bert_service.py in the source code) The code outputs cosine similarities for pairs of sentences tokenized by the utilized model.

+sentence-transformers.py allows to calculate cosine similarity using RoBERTa